Start an Application

 Welcome - and thanks for your interest in the Department of Music at Drake University!
 All applicants to the Drake University Department of Music must complete the application and admission process to Drake University.
 Details are found here.

-Whether online or in person, your audition for the Drake University Department of Music serves both as your audition for entrance to the department (whether as a major, minor, or non-major participant), and as your audition for scholarship awards.
+Whether live (virtual) or recorded, your audition for the Drake University Department of Music serves both as your audition for entrance to the department (whether as a major, minor, or non-major participant), and as your audition for scholarship awards.
+We are eager to meet you and to hear your audition, and look forward to our upcoming interactions!

 Drake music students share in the excitement that comes from working with renowned artists who are committed to excellence.
 Opportunities abound, enabling students to succeed in their chosen field, whether it’s performance, education, music business, or research.